efchatz/pandora/README.md

 This is a red team tool that would assist in gathering credentials from different password managers.
 They are separated into three categories, Windows 10 desktop applications, browsers, and browser plugins.
 In this release (v0.5), the tool supports 14 password managers, with 18 different implementations (e.g., the tool could extract credentials either from the desktop app, or the browser plugin of the same product).
 So, the purpose of this tool is to provide an additional attack vector in red team engagements, since many users are using password managers.

 This is not a completely new concept.
-It is well-known for some time that there is no de-facto way for desktop applications to be protected against such attacks.
-However, and to the best of my knowledge, this is the first time such a tool is presented to the public.
+It has been well-known for some time that there is no de facto way for desktop applications to be protected against such attacks.
+However, and to the best of my knowledge, this is the first time such a tool has been presented to the public.
 Feel free to provide any feedback and/or recommendations/improvements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>